 We Do Bees Another Way

-One of the greatest threats to the wellbeing of honey bees is Beekeepers.
+One of the greatest threats to the health and wellbeing of bees is the way we keep them.
+Many of the tried and true practices of conventional beekeeping are now known to be harmful to their very survival.
+We need to find new ways of being with bees that is productive and healthful, for us and for our bees.
 Conventional beekeeping has created genetic bottlenecks, weak bees, and deadly bee pests.
-For the past 15 years, we’ve been keeping bees “another way”–taking a radical turn from conventional beekeeping standard practices.
+For the past 15 years, A small but growing group of bee lovers have been keeping bees “another way”–taking a radical turn from conventional beekeeping standard practices.
 Simply put, we keep our bees as close to their wild nature as possible.
 The Preservation Beekeeping Council (PBC) is a nonprofit organization with a two-fold mission: We teach sustainable, bee-centered methods of tending bees.
 We are also deeply engaged in promoting new and innovative ways of “beeing.”

 Going Deeper Into The Bee’s World

 Years ago, Norwegian philosopher Arne Ness coined the now-famous phrase “deep ecology” to describe a process that incorporated not only science but heart and soul into ecological understanding and action.
 We believe the time has come for “deep bee-ing.”“Deep Bee-ing” is a choice to go deeper with bees and their care and preservation.
 What PBC promotes is more than a set of practices.
 While our practices set the foundation for how we work with bees in our care, Deep Bee-ing asks us to settle into the heart and soul of the superorganism, taking into consideration the relational, and for some, spiritual aspects of being with bees.
 We are discovering that many people want to interact with bees, but do not want to become keepers of hives.